RESISTOR TYPES

 Pots are available with resistance values from a few ohms to several megohms and

 with power ratings up to five watts.

 Like fixed-value resistors, the construction of the pot is important.
-Higher-power pots
+Higher-power

-of CP, as well.
+high values of CP, as well.

 Pots are also available with elements that have a non-linear taper or change of

 resistance with wiper position.
 For example, a log taper pot has a resistance that

 changes logarithmically with shaft rotation.
 This is useful in attenuator circuits, for

 An audio taper pot is used to create a voltage divider that mimics the loudness

 response of the human ear so that volume appears to change linearly with control